Saturday Night Live: Representations of minorities

-Over the years, SNL has been criticized for its perceived stereotypical and sparse representation of racial and gender groups.
+Over the years, SNL has been criticized for stereotypical and sparse representation of racial and gender groups.
 A 2016 study of SNL episodes from 1975 to 2016 (826 total) revealed over 90% of episodes had white hosts, while 6.8% were black, 1.2% were Hispanic, and 1.1% were of another racial minority.

 Chris Rock indicated he grew frustrated with being limited to sketches where he played stereotypical roles such as a rapper or Black political activist, and left the show to perform on In Living Color, which featured a mostly Black cast and would offer Rock more creative freedom.
-When longtime cast member Kenan Thompson suggested in 2013 that female African-American representation was low because producers were not finding such comediennes who were "ready", media outlets countered it was SNL that was not ready, and the racial disparity "is symptomatic of problems deeply rooted in comedy and the entertainment industry at large".
+He would later host the show 4 times in 1996, 2014, 2020 and 2024, respectively.
+When longtime cast member Kenan Thompson suggested in 2013 that female African-American representation was low because producers were not finding such comedians who were "ready", media outlets countered it was SNL that was not ready, and the racial disparity "is symptomatic of problems deeply rooted in comedy and the entertainment industry at large".
+Thompson also refused to play any more black women on the show and demanded SNL hire black women instead.

-The same year, Thompson refused to play any more black women on the show and demanded SNL hire black women instead.SNL has had "little representation from Asian actors, as cast members or hosts", in its run.
-Until Bowen Yang's promotion from writer to on-air performer, there had been only three people of Asian descent in the cast: Fred Armisen (2002–2013) had a Korean grandfather; Rob Schneider (1988–1994) had a Filipina grandmother; and Nasim Pedrad (2009–2014) was born in Tehran, Iran.
-In the first forty-seven seasons, the show had seven hosts who were of Asian descent: Jackie Chan and Lucy Liu in 2000; Aziz Ansari and Kumail Nanjiani in 2017; Awkwafina in 2018; Sandra Oh in 2019; and Simu Liu in 2021.
+SNL has had "little representation from Asian actors, as cast members or hosts", in its run.
+Until Bowen Yang's 2019 promotion from writer to on-air performer, there had been only three people of Asian descent in the cast: Fred Armisen (2002–2013) had a Korean grandfather; Rob Schneider (1988–1994) had a Filipina grandmother; and Nasim Pedrad (2009–2014) was born in Tehran, Iran.
+In the first forty-seven seasons, the show had seven hosts who were of Asian descent.